 The DTR and DSR pins were originally designed to provide an alternative method of hardware handshaking.
 However, the RTS and CTS pins are usually used in this way, and not the DSR and DTR pins.
-However, you should refer to your device documentation to determine its specific pin behavior.
+Refer to your device documentation to determine its specific pin behavior.

 CD is used by a modem to signal that it has made a connection with another modem, or has detected a carrier tone.
 CD is asserted when the DCE is receiving a signal of a suitable frequency.
 CD is unasserted if the DCE is not receiving a suitable signal.

 RI is used to indicate the presence of an audible ringing signal.
 RI is asserted when the DCE is receiving a ringing signal.
-RI is unasserted when the DCE is not receiving a ringing signal (for example, it's between rings).
+RI is unasserted when the DCE is not receiving a ringing signal (for example, it is between rings).

 The serial data format includes one start bit, between five and eight data bits, and one stop bit.
 A parity bit and an additional stop bit might be included in the format as well.
-The diagram below illustrates the serial data format.
+This diagram illustrates the serial data format.

 The format for serial port data is often expressed using the following notation: